top of page

 Leaky gut leads to a higher risk of developing food-related sensitivities (Nakano 2022), digestive issues and is increasingly being linked to chronic diseases such as:

-• autoimmune diseases (lupus, type 1 diabetes, multiple sclerosis),
+• endometriosis, autoimmune diseases (lupus, type 1 diabetes, multiple sclerosis),

 This is why it's important to decrease stress where possible or relieve stress with relaxation therapy and other stress management skills in order to keep the gut healthy and prevent gastrointestinal distress.